Bahaa-Hammad/Student-Grievance-System/README.md

 ## User Stories for Student Grievance System

 ### Students
-- As a student, I want to easily register and log into the grievance system to report my concerns.
+- As a student, I want to easily log into the grievance system to report my concerns.
 - As a student, I want to submit a grievance, providing all necessary details, so that my issue can be addressed accurately.
 - As a student, I want to view the status of my grievances to monitor their progress towards resolution.
 - As a student, I want to receive notifications about any updates or changes related to my grievances to stay informed.

-- As a student, I want access to a user manual or guide to understand how to use the system effectively.
-### Staff & Faculty
+### Faculty
-- As a staff member, I want to receive notifications of new grievances assigned to me for resolution.
 - As a faculty member, I want to review grievances related to my department or courses to take necessary actions.
 - As a staff or faculty member, I want to update the status of grievances I'm handling to keep relevant parties informed.
-- As a staff member, I want to attend training sessions to understand how to utilize the system optimally.
+- As a staff member, I want to receive notifications of new grievances assigned to me for resolution.
-- As a staff or faculty member, I want access to support if I encounter issues with the system.

 ### IT Department
-- As an IT administrator, I want to ensure the system's integration with existing databases and platforms is seamless.
-- As an IT personnel, I want to monitor the system's uptime and ensure it meets the target.
 - As an IT administrator, I want to ensure that the grievance system complies with all data security and privacy regulations.
-- As an IT staff member, I want to provide support for any technical issues users might face.
-### University Administration
-- As a university administrator, I want to view KPIs to monitor the system's effectiveness and performance.
-- As a university administrator, I want to ensure that all grievances are addressed timely and in compliance with university policies.
-- As an executive sponsor, I want to review periodic reports on the system's performance to gauge its impact on student satisfaction and the institution's operations.
-- As a university administrator, I want to ensure that all stakeholders are informed and involved in the system's successful rollout and adoption.

 # Sprint One